tdilauro/Simplified-wiki/ContentSources.md

 * [iVerse](http://iversecomics.com/library-pricing/) - Comic books.
 Charges libraries on a per-checkout basis and requires a custom app.
 We would need to pitch them the idea of an integrated reader, but they have the technology.

-* Kensington ("Street lit"; the rest in this list are closer to the academic end)
+These are closer to the academic end:

 * Elsevier
 * Wiley
 * Springer